 I’m trying to be better about meal planning (as mentioned in my 2018 bucket list) and I’m finding these dinners below to be a total breeze lately.
 Thank you to so many of my Instagram followers who sent me over their favorite easy dinner recipes!
 I will be doing ‘easy dinners‘ posts more often, and I cannot wait to incorporate more of what you guys sent me.

 Okay, so all of these dinners have been James + Kyle tested, and James + Kyle approved.
-I obviously can’t promise your family will love these dinners but if they don’t, just tell them to be quiet and eat.
-KIDDING.
-Kind of.
-They are all pretty simple, no crazy flavors or spices that a toddler would have any major problems with, and all but one includes meat – so husbands should be happy too.
-I’m hoping they work out as well for as they did for me!
-Best of luck to you.
+I obviously can’t promise your family will love these dinners but it’s worth a shot.
+They are all pretty simple, no crazy flavors or spices that a toddler would have any major problems with!
+I’m hoping they work out as well for as they did for me.

 1. One-pan Greek chicken salad with roasted veggies